alinachiu/ImageProcessor/HW5/USEME.md

 - create: creates a new layer image based on a user supplied name for the layer
 - remove: removes a layer based on the given name from the user
 - current: makes the layer associated with the given name the current layer
-- load: loads an existing image to the current layer
+- load: loads an existing image to the current layer, will not load in layer if no layers exist yet
 - loadall: loads an existing multi-layered image based on a given text file
 - save: saves the topmost, visible layer
 - saveall: saves the entire multi-layered image in a folder of a given name as well as a text file named layerInfo.txt which contains the information for each layer in the model
 - invisible: makes a layer invisible based on a given layer name
 - visible: makes a layer visible based on a given layer name
-- colortransform: performs a color tranformation on a given image and adds it to the list of layers using a filter based on user input
+- colortransform: performs a color transformation on a given image and adds it to the list of layers using a filter based on user input
-- createdefaultimage: creates a new checkerboard image with default colors and a number of tiles/size of tiles that are given by the user
+- createdefaultimage: creates a new checkerboard image with default colors, and a number of tiles/size of tiles that are given by the user
-- createimage: creates a new checkerboard image with a user's chosen colors and chosen number of tiles/size of tiles based on user inptu
+- createimage: creates a new checkerboard image with a user's chosen colors and chosen number of tiles/size of tiles based on user input
 - filter: filters a given image and adds it to the list of layers using a filter based on user input
+- NOTE: if the user inputs an invalid layer name, image, etc. an error message will appear.

 ## Example of How to Use Each Command and Order
 ```